 2.1.
-Defining the Intermunicipal Development Plan
+Defining the Intermunicipal Development Plan Area

-The County of St. Paul and County of Two Hills share a common geography, similar demographics, and economic base offered by their location northeast of Edmonton, Alberta's capital city, and south of Alberta's oil sands.
+The County of St. Paul and Smoky Lake County share a common geography, similar demographics, and economic base offered by their location northeast of Edmonton, Alberta's capital city and south of Alberta's oil sands.
 In order to determine the extent of the Plan Area, the partners reviewed the key features along the boundary and adjacent area including: